This all-encompassing tour takes you to the best of Luxury Ireland – 14 days, including accommodation, breakfasts, car hire and many attractions.

 DAY 12 – CORK TO WATERFORD

 Today visit Blarney Castle and kiss the famous Blarney Stone located on top of the castle.
-Rumor has it that if you kiss the legendary ‘Stone of Eloquence’, you’ll never again be lost for words!
+Rumour has it that if you kiss the legendary ‘Stone of Eloquence’, you’ll never again be lost for words!
 Make your way to Waterford city which is best known for being the home of one of Ireland’s most treasured exports Waterford Crystal.
 The glass manufacturers still play a big role in the city and every visitor to the region should take the Waterford Crystal guided tour and become the envy of all of their friends and family by picking up some unique Irish craftwork.
 The Viking Triangle is a must see and encompasses a number of different museums.
 Reginald’s Tower is the centrepiece of the area and provides a chance to see “The Kite Brooch” a stunning piece of 12th century metalwork amongst many other unique artefacts.
 Waterford for 1 night.

 DAY 13 – WATERFORD TO WICKLOW

 Spend a full day at Wicklow Mountain National Park which covers part of a mountain range that extends over most of County Wicklow on the east coast of Ireland.
 The upper slopes and rounded peaks are blanketed with heath and bog.
 The open vistas are interrupted only by forestry plantations and the winding mountain roads.
 The most visited area is the scenic Glendalough Valley where the ancient monastic settlement of St. Kevin is located.
 The Powerscourt House and Gardens make also a great visit. he gardens are comprised of formal gardens, sweeping terraces, rambling walks, ornamental lakes and over 200 varieties of trees and shrubs.
 The 18th Century Palladian House incorporates a variety of shops, terrace café and house exhibition.
 Wicklow for 1 night.